 In accordance with SEC regulations, the Audit Committee has approved an Audit Committee charter describing the responsibilities of the Audit Committee.
 The Board has concluded that each member of the Audit Committee is independent within the meaning of the SEC and NYSE rules and regulations, including the additional independence requirements applicable to audit committee members.
 The Board has determined that all Audit Committee members, as required by the SEC and NYSE rules and regulations, are financially literate with accounting or related finance management expertise.
-The Board has determined that each of the current members of the Audit Committee qualifies as an "audit committee financial expert" as defined under Item 407(d) (5)(ii) of Regulation S-K.
+The Board has determined that Cynthia Ekberg Tsai (Chair), Gina Casar, John J. Dooner, Jr. and Tara I. Stacom each qualify as an "audit committee financial expert" as defined under Item 407(d)(5)(ii) of Regulation S-K.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed, with management and CohnReznick, the audited financial statements contained within the Annual Report on Form 10-K, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures contained in those financial statements.
-In addition, the Audit Committee reviewed with management and CohnReznick, the Company's independent registered public accounting firm, the results of management's assessment of the effectiveness of the Company's system of internal control over financial reporting as of June 30, 2022 and CohnReznicks' audit of internal control over financial reporting as of June 30, 2022.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed, with management and CohnReznick, the audited financial statements contained within the 2023 Annual Report, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures contained in those financial statements.
+In addition, the Audit Committee reviewed with management and CohnReznick, the Company's independent registered public accounting firm, the results of management's assessment of the effectiveness of the Company's system of internal control over financial reporting as of June 30, 2023 and CohnReznicks' audit of internal control over financial reporting as of June 30, 2023.

 The Audit Committee also reviewed with CohnReznick such other matters as are required to be discussed under applicable auditing standards of the PCAOB.
 The Audit Committee has received and reviewed with CohnReznick the written disclosures and letter regarding their independence required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.
-The Audit Committee also discussed with CohnReznick is independence from management and the Company and considered whether the non-audit services provided by CohnReznick to the Company are compatible with maintaining CohnReznicks' independence.
+The Audit Committee also discussed with CohnReznick its independence from management and the Company and considered whether the non-audit services provided by CohnReznick to the Company are compatible with maintaining CohnReznick's independence.

-In reliance on the reviews and discussions referred to above, the Audit Committee approved the audited financial statements for the year ended June 30, 2022 be included in the Company's Annual Report on Form 10-K for the fiscal year then ended.
-The Audit Committee has selected CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2023 and has asked the stockholders to ratify the selection.
+In reliance on the reviews and discussions referred to above, the Audit Committee approved the audited financial statements for the year ended June 30, 2023 to be included in the 2023 Annual Report.
+The Audit Committee has selected CohnReznick as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2024 and has asked the stockholders to ratify the selection.

-CYNTHIA EKBERG TSAI (CHAIR) GINA CASAR DR. JOHN CLARK TARA I. STACOM
+CYNTHIA EKBERG TSAI (CHAIR)

+GINA CASAR JOHN J. DOONER, JR. TARA I. STACOM